centreon/centreon-documentation/fr/releases/centreon-core.md

 #### Bug fixes

-- [Configuration] Massive changes on hosts reset untouched values
+- [Configuration] Fixed reset untouched values using massive changes on hosts
-- [Custom Views] Can't share views with LDAP groups
+- [Custom Views] Fixed sharing of views with LDAP groups
-- [Downtime] Impossible to set a downtime with french GUI
+- [Downtime] Fixed the adding of a downtime on a resource from the French GUI

 #### Security fixes